Posts

 Image

-by Kate Feinberg Robins Exercise for Older Adults As we age, it may be tempting to focus exclusively on safe, low-impact exercise.
+By Kate Feinberg Robins Exercise for Older Adults As we age, it may be tempting to focus exclusively on safe, low-impact exercise.
 But weight-bearing exercise is equally important.
 After age 40, the effects of inactivity increase.
 When we are inactive, our muscle mass, strength, bone density, and heart health all decline at a higher rate than when we were younger.
 After age 40, we use it or lose it.
 Non-weight-bearing exercise helps us build and maintain muscle tone and strength .
 Weight-bearing exercise builds and maintains our bone density and heart health .
 What is Weight-Bearing Exercise?
 Any exercise where you support your own weight with your muscle strength is a weight-bearing exercise.
 This includes walking, running, dancing, capoeira , and many yoga poses.
 What is Non-Weight-Bearing Exercise?
 Any exercise where most of your weight is supported by water, the floor, a bicycle, or other apparatus is non-weight-bearing exercise.
 This includes swimming, Pilates, and cycling

 6 Ways to Make Creativity a Habit